lukehoban/es6features/README.md

 ```

 ### Enhanced Object Literals
-Object literals are extended to support setting the prototype at construction, shorthand for `foo: foo` assignments, defining methods and making super calls.
+Object literals are extended to support setting the prototype at construction, shorthand for `foo: foo` assignments, defining methods, making super calls, and computing property names with expressions.
 Together, these also bring object literals and class declarations closer together, and let object-based design benefit from some of the same conveniences.

 ```JavaScript
 var obj = {